Anoise/MHE/README.md

 - Model should work as expected with pytorch >= 1.7 support was recently included.
 - The hyperparameter "num_group" is the factorization of the total number of categories, which can be greater than the number of categories.

-- Please refer to [XMC](https://github.com/Anoise/MHE/tree/main/XMC) for MHC on EUR-Lex, Wiki10-31K,AmazonCat-13K, Wiki-500K, Amazon-670K, Amazon3M datasets.
+- Please refer to [XMC](https://github.com/Anoise/MHE/tree/main/XMC) for MHC on EUR-Lex, Wiki10-31K,AmazonCat-13K, Wiki-500K, Amazon-670K, Amazon3M datasets for more details.

-- Please refer to [XMC-mGPUs](https://github.com/Anoise/MHE/tree/main/XMC-mGPUs) for MHC on multi-GPUs.
+- Please refer to [XMC-mGPUs](https://github.com/Anoise/MHE/tree/main/XMC-mGPUs) for MHC on multi-GPUs for more details.

 ---
 ## Face Recognition (MHS-Arcface)